Towards a unified theory of Trust

 Universities, firms and governments routinely, and apparently universally, insist that computers, networks and input devices can be used to build trust – perhaps because these devices generate and exploit the statistical evidence that Porter has tracked as key to the ascendancy of numerical regulation.
 Yet, interestingly, as Donald Mackenzie has shown, computer scientists and mathematicians have a long history of bitter conflict over the reliability of mechanised computational reasoning.
 This principle – that computers, their networks and users should never be trusted – is close to the core argument of modern computer security, best demonstrated in Ross Anderson's life's work.
 Far from solving the problems of mistrust in computing and statistical evidence, the recent ascendancy of human-like deep-learning models intensifies these disputes within computer science, and in society, with particular regulatory problems on the African continent.
 Yet the same network arrangement -- as Schaffer and Shapin, Latour and Mackenzie's work on the Black-Scholes equation have all shown -- has supported a particular kind of experimental science, the automation and centralisation of decision-making and the expansion of scales that structure the world we now live in.
 [The lecture will focus on work by Mackenzie, Anderson, Domingos, Latour, Marwala, Schaffer, Shapin]

-Trust in expert economists, and in government, lay at the heart of Keynes’ insistence that aggregate demand (over the entire national economy) could be managed to prevent cyclical recessions and unemployment.
-For the neoliberal economists who followed Simmel, especially the South African Herbert Frankel, money was an instrument of trust precisely because it involved bargains formed without the state.
+Trust, money and debt have been mutually constructed since the Shakespearean era.
+In the 20th century, it was trust in the motives and expertise of economists, and in government, that lay at the heart of Keynes’ insistence that spending could be managed to prevent cyclical recessions and unemployment.
+For the neoliberal economists who followed Simmel, especially the South African, Herbert Frankel, money was an instrument of trust precisely because it involved bargains formed without the state, and without political considerations.
 The liberals’ inflexible gold standard, especially for Polanyi, was the mainspring of the political crisis that led to Fascism.
-Yet for Africans and Indians (and many others in the former colonial world) gold – Keynes’ “barbarous relic” – has long been a singular instrument for preserving the value of labour and the wealth of families. [works to discuss: Ally, Frankel, Keynes, Polanyi, Simmel, Tooze ]
+For Africans and Indians (and many others in the former colonial world) gold – Keynes’ “barbarous relic” – has long been a singular instrument for preserving the value of labour and the wealth of families in the face of persistent state attacks the value-preserving qualities of money.
+The argument -- most famously made by the mining engineer and US president, Herbert Hoover, in 1930: “We have gold because we can’t trust governments” – has been mobilised by the advocates of digital currencies in our own era.
+Yet these new currencies also offer states startling powers of surveillance and taxation over people and firms. [works to discuss: Ally, Balachandran, De Cecco, Hart, Frankel, Friedman, Keynes, Kwarteng, Polanyi, Prasad, Simmel, Tooze ]

 • Trust in Infrastructure | Keith Breckenridge